 - 500 grams boneless skinless chicken breast Cut to cubes

 - ½ cup Onion chopped

-- 4 tbsp tomato paste (increase or decrease as per taste)
+- 4 tablespoon tomato paste (increase or decrease as per taste)

 - salt & pepper to taste

 - ¼ teaspoon Red chili flakes

 - ½ cup Parmesan cheese shreded (optional)